avodonosov/hashver-maven-plugin/README.md

 ```

 The mojo cannot be run in the same maven invocation as other goals,
-it has to be run in a separately as shown above, because there is a kind
+it has to be run separately as shown above, due to a kind
 of "chicken and egg" problem.
 The system properties for version
 expressions should be defined very early, right after maven session starts,
 to be interpolated into the project tree and be in effect for the other goals,